VenturianTome/VenturianTome/src/5.Characters/Cardboard_Friend.md

 ## | Relationships
 - [**The Betrayer**](5.Characters/One-Use_Uncommon.html)
   - There is speculation that The Betrayer is a future version of Cardboard Friend due to some of the suspicious things that they say in both *Hell’s Island Pt.1* and *Hell’s Island Pt.2*
    - The Betrayer says that they and Ghost were friends, but Ghost denies it \[12:25 - *The Horror Continues*]
    - The Betrayer claims Ghost "found another friend," to which Ghost says that Toast has always been his friend; The Betrayer says that that wasn't always true and that Ghost was so lonely as a child \[22:54 - *The Horror Continues*]

 - [**Gregory Casket**](5.Characters/Gregory_Casket.html)
   - The first time we saw Cardboard Friend was when he was haunting the house of young Gregory, playing as his friend and eventually scaring him
     - Gregory is the child who created Cardboard Friend because no one else would play with him \[1:28 - *Cardboard Friend*]
   - Cardboard Friend has tried to convince Gregory that he already died \[5:59 - *Cardboard Friend*]
-  - Cardboard Friend says that if Gregory doesn't want it around that he can just break him \[8:11 - *Cardboard Friend*]
+  - Cardboard Friend says that if Gregory doesn't want Cardboard Friend around that Gregory can just break it \[8:11 - *Cardboard Friend*]
   - Gregory has called Cardboard Friend "Gregory" instead of himself and then quickly backtracked \[8:40 - *Cardboard Friend*]
-  - Gregory decided to set Cardboard Friend free to its planet and people, accidentally calling it "Gregory" \[13:12 - *Cardboard Friend*]
+  - Gregory decided to set Cardboard Friend free to its 'planet and people', accidentally calling it "Gregory" \[13:12 - *Cardboard Friend*]

 - [**Johnny Ghost**](5.Characters/Johnny_Ghost.html)
   - Cardboard Friend haunts Ghost in *Haunted By CF*